 The 13th-month salary is available to all rank-and-file employees.
 These employees have worked more than one month of the relevant calendar year, no later than December 24 of the relevant working year.

 “Rank-and-file” refers to non-managerial employees.
 The 13th-month pay is equivalent to one-twelfth (1/12) of the employee’s gross basic annual salary.
 To compute it, all leaves without pay are excluded from computing an employee’s basic annual salary.

 It is important for employers to be aware that the 13th-month pay is subject to tax.
 However, under TRAIN Law, if the total of the 13th-month pay combined with other benefits does not exceed P90,000, no tax deductions need to be made.
 Otherwise, the excess over P90,000 will form part of the employee’s taxable payroll.
 “Other benefits” include profit shares, excess over de minimis benefits, and bonuses.

 Are you looking to take advantage of an HR and payroll technology tool localized for the Philippines’ labor scenarios and parameters?

 We are always open for full-system demos.
-CONTACT US at 0922 884 6925 or send an email to firstname.lastname@example.org.
+Send an email to firstname.lastname@example.org.